rishavbhowmik/xdb/logchain/README.md

 ### Operations

-1. Create/Append a log
+1. Create a log
+2. Append a log
-2. Read a log
+3. Read a log
-3. Delete a log
+4. Delete a log

 ## Usage for xdb